-ADBTA provides individual psychotherapy and group skills training for adults and adolescents with:
+ADBTA provides individual psychotherapy and skills training classes for adults and adolescents with:

-Individual psychotherapy and group skills training both include evidence based practices – treatments that are supported by scientific research.
+Individual psychotherapy and skills training classes both include evidence based practices – treatments that are supported by scientific research.

 DBT is short for Dialectical Behavior Therapy.
 This is a specialized type of therapy that requires intensive post-graduate training by the therapists who offer it (all the therapists at ADBTA are continuing to receive this extensive post-graduate training).
 Dialectical Behavior Therapy is recognized as an evidence-based practice by the American Psychiatric Association.